-It’s 2016 and technology is changing all areas of life.
-Spiritual leaders around the world are using social media to communicate their ideas, and if that’s the case, it’s certainly a viable proposition for institutions to use e-learning to teach about Christianity and spirituality.
-This is precisely what the Australian College of Ministries aims to do: to educate its students about the Christian faith, how to answer difficult questions about God, how to think for themselves about God, how to help their local communities, and how to promote a healthy spirituality through classes like International and Local Community Development and The Personal Work of Christ.
+It’s 2019 and technology is changing all areas of life.
+With spiritual leaders around the world now using social media to communicate their ideas, it’s certainly a viable proposition for institutions to use online learning to teach Christianity and spirituality.
+And this is precisely what the Australian College of Ministries aims to do: educate its students about the Christian faith, how to help their local communities, and how to promote healthy spirituality through classes like International and Local Community Development and The Personal Work of Christ.

-ACOM has been a distance school since 1990.
-Before e-learning was a viable option, the college would print and mail out course materials to their students.
-The two main reasons for choosing to be a mainly distance learning school without a physical campus are that first, it allows them to reach anyone in Australia and around the world who finds the school’s values in line with their own.
-The second reason is to align with their slogan “Your church is your campus,” as the school encourages its students to serve in their local church, hospital or shelter, and thus give back to the community what they have learned.
-With this in mind, if their courses required classroom attendance, this would create a limitation for students outside of Sydney.
+ACOM has been a distance education institution since 1990.
+Before online learning was a viable option, the college would print and mail out course materials to their students.
+The first reason why they chose to be mainly a distance learning school is that it would allow ACOM to reach anyone in Australia and around the world interested in the school’s values.
+The second reason was to align themselves with their slogan “Your church is your campus,” as the school encourages its students to serve in their local church, hospital or shelter, and thus give back to the community what they have learned.
+If their courses required classroom attendance, that would create a limitation for students outside of Sydney.

-Emily explains that the vast majority of students who choose to enrol in ACOM do so because they want to feel a deep and real connection or find answers to questions they have in order to better understand their own spirituality, rather than gain money or status — it’s more of a life choice.
-Many of their students are fairly young, but there are more mature students who may have reached a point in their life where they want to understand certain things or learn aspects of life they never learned when they were younger.
+Willard says that the majority of students who choose to enroll in ACOM do so because they want to feel a deep and real connection or find answers to questions they have in order to better understand their own spirituality, rather than gain money or status — it’s more of a life choice.
+Many of their students are fairly young, but there are also mature students who may have reached a point in their life where they are seeking specific information or want to learn aspects of life they never learned in their younger years.

-Emily doesn’t believe there is friction between religion and technology.
-Dissatisfaction with technology probably has more to do with age or lack of practice, rather than for any moral reason.
-Emily also shares that she has a quote on her desk that says, “Learning requires humans to be curious, to communicate, to interact, to test, to define, to argue, to find hope and to reject.
+Willard doesn’t believe there is friction between religion and technology.
+However, she has a quote on her desk that says, “Learning requires humans to be curious, to communicate, to interact, to test, to define, to argue, to find hope and to reject.
 Technology alone cannot do that.”
 So, while it’s an important tool, she says it’s not all they rely on.
-She states that it is the balancing of both things that matters.
+For ACOM, it is the balancing of both which matters.